kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 50: April 20, 2020

+**Today's Progress**: I Worked on the Task List Manager project and in section 5, which is about Node for networking.

+**Thoughts**: I think I'm enjoying more the course now that I see more practical examples and I like how short and sweet it is.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/advanced-nodejs-pluralsight/commit/616130bff58cde21104cc8aa73ba2ad534f518da)

+---

 ### Day 49: April 19, 2020

 **Today's Progress**: I finished section 4.
 Learned/ Reviewed about Promise, Event Emitters and Async functions.
 There are a lot of examples to help you understand the concepts.